Aaron McKie: 2023

 Entering the 2022-2023 season, Temple had high expectations with the return of multiple starters including guards Damian Dunn and Khalif Battle.
 However, the season was an up-and-down one for the Owls.
 The team started the season with a shocking loss to Wagner, but then defeated the #16 team in the nation, Villanova in their next game.
 The Owls won their first three games in the Big 5, but lost to Penn and only clinched a co-share of the Big 5.
 The highlight of the season came when Temple beat Houston the #1 team in the nation.
 However, the Owls struggled down the stretch and lost in the quarterfinals of the 2023 AAC tournament to Cincinnati.

-On March 13, 2023, Temple announced that McKie stepped down as the men's basketball coach and would take on a new role as the as a special advisor to the athletics department.
+On March 13, 2023, Temple announced that McKie stepped down as the men's basketball coach and would take on a new role as the special advisor to the athletics department.